-- When ALLARM receives a QA/QC sample, we will send out a confirmation e-mail to the monitor. - Conductivity and TDS are tested with the LaMotte PockeTester, then the Fisher Scientific Accumet. - Samples are then acidified and sent to a nearby certified lab for barium and strontium analysis. - Results are emailed to volunteers.
+- When ALLARM receives a QA/QC sample, we will send out a confirmation e-mail to the monitor. - Conductivity and TDS are tested with the LaMotte Tracer PockeTester, then the Fisher Scientific Accumet. - If funding is available, your first sample that you send in is acidified and sent to a nearby certified lab for barium and strontium analysis. - Results are emailed to volunteers.
 The QA/QC process up to this point takes about 2 weeks.
 Then, when the Ba/Sr results are received, we will pass that information on to you as well.